kaidokert/fsfw/README.md

 ## Intended Use

-The framework is designed for systems which communicate with external devices, perform control loops, receive telecommands and send telemetry, and need to maintain a high level of availability.
+The framework is designed for systems, which communicate with external devices, perform control loops, receive telecommands and send telemetry, and need to maintain a high level of availability.
 Therefore, a mode and health system provides control over the states of the software and the controlled devices.
 In addition, a simple mechanism of event based fault detection, isolation and recovery is implemented as well.

 ## Structure